- Christina Bell, Caprion Biosciences

 Next, we analyzed HCP in drug substance (DS) of six different mAb products.
 The number of total HCP detected in our six different DS samples ranged from 33-63 different protein species.
 Ten different HCP were detected in a minimum five out of six different mAb products.
 Notably, two of these ten HCP, namely Peroxiredoxin-1, and GRP78 precursor, have also been detected in another recent study, which indicates presence of “common” HCP in DS of multiple mAb products.
 The number of detectable HCP is strongly dependent on instrument sensitivity.
 Detection of HCP with low abundance is still critical and the risk of false positive detection exists.
 Therefore, we conclude additional validation of detected HCP peptides in DS for example by using heavy isotope synthetic peptides is crucial.

-• Contributing Authors: Daniel Michael Waldera-Lupa1, Heiner Falkenberg1, Martin Vanderlaan2, Thomas Schwab3, Roland Moussa3, Thomas Flad3, and Thomas Waerner3
+Mass spectrometry represents a valuable tool for USP and DSP optimization by monitoring multiple HCPs in parallel. - Contributing Authors: Daniel Michael Waldera-Lupa1, Heiner Falkenberg1, Martin Vanderlaan2, Thomas Schwab3, Roland Moussa3, Thomas Flad3, and Thomas Waerner3

 1 Protagen Protein Services, Otto-Hahn-Straße 15, 44227 Dortmund, Germany